Elena Miller

 ARTIST’S STATEMENT

-Encaustic Collection: Inside my process
+ENCAUSTIC COLLECTION: Inside my process

 This body of work represents an earlier chapter in my practice, rooted in encaustic painting, a medium made of beeswax and Damar resin.
 These paintings emerged from emotional expression, intuitive gesture, and a deep connection to music.